 Dr. Rochon’s name appears on death and birth records in Tilbury in the 1920’s, 1930’s and the 1940’s.
 Dr. Rochon sat on the Tilbury Public Library Board and he was a member of the Tilbury Lions Club.
 He served as President in 1939.
 Dr. Rochon also belonged to the Knights of Columbus.
 He operated a pharmacy in association with his medical practice.

 Mrs. Rochon died at Metropolitan General Hospital in Windsor on the 8th of January, 1944.
 Dr. Rochon died at Hotel Dieu Hospital in Windsor on the 21st of July, 1957.
-Dr. and Mrs. Rochon are buried at St. Anne’s Roman Catholic Cemetery, in Tecumseh, (Essex County) Ontario.
+Dr. and Mrs. Rochon were buried at St. Anne’s Roman Catholic Cemetery in Tecumseh (Essex County), Ontario.
 Their daughter Pauline (1906-1962) and their son Gérard (1899-1994) are also buried there.

 *Dr. Rochon’s son Rénè Omer Rochon served during World War I with the Canadian Military.
 He survived the war and graduated from the University of Toronto School of Dentistry in 1921.
 Dr. Rénè Rochon died in Detroit, Michigan on the 17th of August, 1972.
 He was buried at Assumption Roman Catholic Cemetery in Windsor.